Skip to main content

 INDIVIDUALIZED LEARNING

 Class sizes are capped at 25 students and focus on experiential education, including hands-on projects, field trips, and service learning.
-You’ll join first-year college students from across the country, many who are participating in a similar pathway with one of Verto’s numerous partner colleges.
+You’ll join first-year college students from across the country, many of whom are participating in a similar pathway with one of Verto’s numerous partner colleges.

 UNPARALLELED SUPPORT icon